 - Mineral Deficiency

-Some studies suggest that calcium deficiency does not lead to white spots on nails (4).
-However, the overall nail health does depend on getting adequate minerals like magnesium, zinc, iron, calcium, sodium, and copper (5).
+A calcium or zinc deficiency is often claimed to be a cause of white spots on nails.
+But some studies suggest that zinc or calcium deficiency does not lead to white spots on nails (4).
+Regardless, overall nail health does depend on getting adequate minerals like magnesium, zinc, iron, calcium, sodium, and copper (5).
 A deficiency in these minerals may adversely affect nail plate composition and make it prone to damage.
 Therefore, even if there is no conclusive evidence on how mineral deficiencies may lead to white spots, they are often addressed during treatment methods (6).

 - Other Causes

-More uncommonly, white spots on nails may be due to underlying conditions like heart disease, psoriasis or eczema, renal failure, and pneumonia.
+More uncommonly, white spots on nails may be due to underlying conditions like heart disease, psoriasisi XAn autoimmune condition that causes a rash with itchy, scaly patches on the skin due to stress or cold. or eczemai XA general term used for inflammation of the skin, which leads to dry, itchy patches on the skin. , renal failure, and pneumonia.
 Arsenic poisoning may also be responsible for the white discoloration of nails.
 Systemic diseases (diseases that affect multiple systems in the body) may also cause white coloration in nails in rare cases (7).

-You can manage benign white spots on nails with a few simple home remedies.
+You can manage benigni XA tumor or an abnormal growth of cells that is not cancerous and does not spread to other parts of the body. white spots on nails with a few simple home remedies.
 Learn more about these remedies in the next section.

 Home Remedies For White Spots On Nails